atomjump/hate_speech_detector/README.md

 2. Use the forum number from 1. and get a list of all the comments on that forum.
 3. If it is clearly being misused, change the password to that forum, so that nobody can access it
 4. (Optionally) remove the password to that forum to let people back on

-We will likely build a more extensive interface and flexible system in the future.

 You must be able to access the raw MySQL database file and be familiar with writing SQL queries.